 Second, why is it so expensive?
 At $4 an ounce, that’s north of $500 a gallon!
 Don’t laugh.
 I think about these things and I’m sure there are households, gas stations, dormitories, frat houses—to name just a few—that could use it by the gallon.

 For them (and you), I have the best news: You can make it yourself.
 You can replicate the same kind of discreet preventive product and even dispense it with a little spray bottle—for a whole lot less!

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
+We are a Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you., an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon-affiliated sites.

 Homemade Poo-Pourri Toilet Spray

 - 3 tablespoon vegetable glycerin